thwoom/zimbo-tauri-character-sheet/README.md

 2. Create a branch for your feature or fix.
 3. Submit a pull request with a clear description of changes.

+## Development scripts

+Optional helper scripts can be kept in a local `scripts/` directory.
+This folder is ignored by Git and is not required for building or running the project.

 ## License

 This project is licensed under a custom Non-Commercial License; commercial use requires prior written permission.
 See [LICENSE](LICENSE) for details.